tabler:menu-2

 Debt Relief in Louisiana

 Louisiana's economy is heavily tied to energy, petrochemicals, and tourism — industries that create both boom and bust cycles.
-The average Louisiana resident carries approximately $5,500 in credit card debt.
+The average Louisiana resident carries $5,304 in credit card debt per consumer — about 19% below the national average of $6,580.
 While the cost of living is below the national average, Louisiana residents face unique financial pressures including some of the highest insurance costs in the country (particularly auto and homeowner's in hurricane-prone areas), high rates of medical debt, and income volatility tied to the energy sector.
 When a hurricane hits or oil prices drop, credit card debt spikes.

 If you're a Louisiana resident carrying $10,000 or more in unsecured debt and struggling to keep up with minimum payments, schedule a free consultation to see how our debt relief program can help.
 No upfront fees, no obligation.